 Our “market-based” economy

 The root issue, I argue, following Polanyi’s lead, is our market-based economy.
-As places where people exchange a surplus of something they have produced for something else that they need, markets existed for millennia.
+As places where people exchange a surplus of something they have produced for something else that they need or want, markets existed for millennia.
 Here the market figures an adjunct to people’s production for their own use.
 A market-based economy, however, is a much more recent invention, dating from 18th century England.
 Here the market moved from an adjunct to a central role, and the entire economic system shifted towards the ideal of a self-regulating system based on the supply and demand of commodities produced by means of other commodities (using the term “commodity” in its political-economy rather than colloquial sense—as something produced for sale rather than for direct use).

 Before the market-based economy emerged, exchange was only a secondary, ancillary mechanism of economic coordination.
 The dominant mechanisms were reciprocity (in the form of gift exchange), house-holding (in self-sufficient household economies), and redistribution (in the form of tributes and taxes given to and redistributed by a clan or royal authority).
 Exchange was primarily between communities, rather than within them.
 Moreover, social and cultural norms powerfully shaped expectations about what types of exchange behavior were acceptable.
 For a market-based economy to emerge, economic activity—production and exchange—had to be “dis-embedded” from these normative and authoritative constraints—freed from the weight of moral, customary, and religious constraints, and thereby giving centrality to the untrammelled pursuit of individual pecuniary advantage.
 This was the “great transformation” to which Polanyi refers, marking the passage from feudalism and other pre-capitalist systems to the market-based form of society we call capitalism and that in several variants dominates the globe today.